MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 3. Monitor the Transport Queues by running `Get-TransportServer | Get-Queue`.
 Once the queue is reduced, you can resume replication.
 4. Use the `Resume-PublicFolderReplication` cmdlet to restart public folder replication for the entire organization.

-Sorry, we cannot resolve an unidentified issue by using this guide.
-If you contact support about this issue, tell them that Replication is Paused and you are waiting for the queues to reduce.
+Sorry, we can't resolve an unidentified issue by using this guide.
+If you contact support about this issue, tell them that Replication is Paused and you're waiting for the queues to reduce.

 ### Looking for the folder ID (FID) (Isolate?)

 Does the Event ID 3028 event show the FID but not the folder's name?

 - If yes, see [Tombstone because of a deletion](#tombstone-because-of-a-deletion-event-id-3028-event-shows-the-fid).
-- If no, sorry, we cannot resolve an unidentified issue using this guide.
+- If no, sorry, we can't resolve an unidentified issue using this guide.
 For more help to resolve this issue, contact Microsoft Exchange Server support.

 ### Tombstone because of a deletion (Event ID 3028 event shows the FID)

-This indicates the folder is a tombstone because of a previous deletion that did not replicate.
+This indicates the folder is a tombstone because of a previous deletion that didn't replicate.
 Go back to the source server and copy the folder to create a new folder with the same content, and then start over.

 Is this information helpful?